Study Korea:

 “I was nervous before arriving, but the dorms were great, the support team was super helpful, and Korea quickly started to feel like a second home.”

-Who can apply to the Exchange or Visiting Student Program at Dankook University?
+Who can apply to Study Korea Program at Dankook University?

 How do I apply to Dankook University through Stanley Abroad?